Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Numerical Examples

 We conduct numerical experiments to evaluate the performance of the proposed methods by comparing them with existing benchmarks.
-The three methods described in Section \ref{sse:related} are considered.
-First, since there is no publicly available code for the composite gradient descent algorithm, we implemented the functions in C and wrap them in R (GD).
-The R source code for the MM-based algorithm (ILAMM) is available at \href{https://github.com/XiaoouPan/ILAMM}{https://github.com/XiaoouPan/ILAMM}.
-Finally, the coordinate descent algorithm with second-order local approximation \texttt{hqreg} is available on CRAN under the package name \texttt{hqreg}.
+Specifically, we consider the two recent alternative methods described in Section \ref{sse:related}.
+First, the R implementation of the MM-based algorithm (ILAMM) is obtained from the author's GitHub repository\footnote{\href{https://github.com/XiaoouPan/ILAMM}{https://github.com/XiaoouPan/ILAMM}}.
+Second, for the coordinate descent algorithm based on a second-order local approximation, we utilize the R package \texttt{hqreg}, available on the Comprehensive R Archive Network (CRAN).

-Throughout the simulation studies, we generate data and compute the entire trajectory of the sequence $\{\lambda_{\ell}\}_{\ell=1,\ldots,100}$, using the same values for all methods.
-In this study, we compare the computation time (runtime) required to complete all computations for 100 $\lambda$ values, as well as the log-scaled root mean square error across the $\lambda$ values.
-The threshold $\delta$ is fixed at 0.5 and is applied uniformly to all methods.
+We generate data and compute the entire trajectory of the sequence $\{\lambda_{\ell}\}_{\ell=0,1,\ldots,100}$, using the same values for all methods.
+In this study, we compare the computation time (runtime) required to complete all computations for $\lambda_{1},\ldots,\lambda_{100}$ values, as well as the log-scaled root mean square error across the $\lambda$ values.
+The threshold $\delta$ is fixed at 0.5 and applied uniformly to all methods.
 Since the definition of the Huber loss function in \texttt{hqreg} differs slightly (by a factor of $\delta$), we adjust the values accordingly when using the $\lambda$ sequence.

 The sparse model parameter is inspired by the setting in \cite{gu2018admm}.
 In addition, we consider columns of design matrices sampled from heavy-tailed distributions and/or with highly correlated covariance structures, possibly with a block structure.
-Specifically, the $p$-dimensional true parameter $\beta$ is set as
+Specifically, the $p$-dimensional true coefficient vector $\beta$ is set as